little-bear-labs/graphql-input-schema/README.md

 The API is intended to be a drop in replacement for [graphql-tools](https://github.com/apollographql/graphql-tools) `makeExecutableSchema`.

+NOTE: You must depend on both `graphql` and `graphql-tools`.
+They are peer dependencies.

 ```js
 const { makeExecutableSchema } = require('graphql-super-schema');